sheldonucr/ucr-eecs168-lab/lab3/README.md

 * Your 1-bit full adder layout

+* An DRC Result with `no errors` for your 1-bit full adder

+* An LVS Result with `CLEAN` for your 1-bit full adder

+* Your 1-bit full adder __POST (Layout) SIMULATION__ result (with parasitic extraction) - you need to have your test bench and the test results should include 0+0, 0+1, 1+0, 1+1 (Hint: the frequency of input signal B can be twice that of A.)

----- until here for week1 check off
+---- until here for week2 check off

----- week 2 checkoff
+---- week 3 checkoff from here

 * Your 4-bit full adder schematic (with hierarchical design)